Shikhar8990/test-depth-partitioning/README.md

 1 hour or a depth of 24 (which ever is first).
 The search policy is depth first search.
 Note that when we launch the MPI task using mpirun command, we need two additional cores.
-One of the addtional core acts as a coordinator while the other is used for monitoring and
+One of the addtional cores acts as a coordinator while the other is used for monitoring and
 is supposed to collect statistics (not yet implemented).

 **mpirun -n 6 /path/to/tdp_build/bin/klee --timeOut=3600 --lb --output-dir=out_prog --phase1Depth=4